ph4r05/remote-card/README.md

 Project currently does not integrate wit PCSC natively, so the remote card is not transparently installed as a card reader.
 This may be added in future releases.

+This project can be also used when testing JavaCard mobile applications.
+Implement abstract card channel on the mobile platform that has two options - real card and remote card.
+Using remote card in initial phases of the development can speed up the development process.
+Also, the remote card can be JcardSim based card, thus you can debug (e.g., put breakpoint) your applet code during mobile app development.

 # GP wrapper

 GP wrapper takes own parameters like